Zazen: Zen Meditation

 Zazen, or Zen meditation, is the heart of Zen Buddhist practice.
 For Zen Buddhists, zazen expresses the fullness of the enlightened mind of the Buddha.
 In zazen, we let go of all of our thoughts, feelings, and concepts, and through this practice can experience directly the essential nature of the universe and ourselves.
 This realization naturally finds its expression through compassionate action in the world, and brings benefit to all beings.

 The Lotus in the Flame Temple maintains a regular schedule of zazen two evenings and three mornings per week with Teisho on most Sunday mornings.
 These are all open to the public, but those who are coming to their first sitting must come to a scheduled evening for instruction (one Tuesday and one Thursday per month).
 Regular evening zazen takes place on Tuesday and Thursday nights from 7- 8:45 p.m.
+Please arrive by 6:50 pm, as we lock the doors at 6:55.
 Morning zazen takes place Wednesday, Thursday and Friday mornings from 6-7:10 a.m.
 Occasionally, the center is closed for holidays or retreats, so please check the calendar before coming.

 People take an interest in meditation and Zen practice for a variety of reasons.
 Some people practice for health benefits; some for blissful or visionary states; some are looking for enlightenment- their own or for all beings; and some, having profound faith, practice zazen just for its own sake.
 There are certainly other reasons a person may wish to meditate, and they may find that their reasons for practicing zazen have several underlying motivations.
 Also, one might start one way and over time find that one´s attitudes and goals for practice have changed.
 Whatever it is that brings a person to the zendo(meditation hall), the most important thing is to practice sincerely and wholeheartedly.
 As long as a person maintains the standard forms and etiquette within the zendo, and is respectful of the temple, teacher, and other practitioners, they are welcome to practice with us.